 INVEST COLLEGIATE faculty, Collegiate Leaders, are expected to deliver an exemplary educational program within the framework of the schools mission and charter.
-Demonstration of the action domains: imagine, nurture, value, engage, sustain, and transform will be developed through the collective reading, study, and conversations, led by school leadership, which will include and not be limited to the following books: The Starfish and the R.; Outliers, Brafman, Ο. and Beckstrom, Gladwell, Strengthsfinder, Rath, T.; The Good School, Tyre, P.; Good to Great, Collins, J.; The Speed of TRUST, Covey, Stephen; SPARK, Ratey, John R.; The First Days of School, Wong, H. and Wong, R.; and The Leader in Me, Covey, Stephen R.
+Demonstration of the action domains: imagine, nurture, value, engage, sustain, and transform will be developed through the collective reading, study, and conversations, led by school leadership, which will include and not be limited to the following books: The Starfish and the Spider, Brafman, O. and Beckstrom, R.; Outliers, Gladwell, M.; Strengthsfinder, Rath, T.; The Good School, Tyre, P.; Good to Great, Collins, J.; The Speed of TRUST, Covey, Stephen; SPARK, Ratey, John R.; The First Days of School, Wong, H. and Wong, R.; and The Leader in Me, Covey, Stephen R.

-In keeping with the Imagine active domain, all Collegiate Leaders will read and receive site based and on-line (ASCD) professional development in the area of creativity, imagination, and thinking.
-The following books will be utilized as the foundation of this professional development sequence:

-The Core Knowledge sequence will be aligned with the North Carolina Standard Course of Study and the National Common Core Standards, as applicable.
+In keeping with the Value active domain, all Collegiate Leaders will read and receive site based and on-line (ASCD) professional development in the area of technology, 9-12 curriculum and methodology, and college/career ready educational models.
+The following books will be utilized as the foundation of this professional development sequence: The Core Knowledge sequence will be aligned with the North Carolina Standard Course of Study and the National Common Core Standards, as applicable.
 As evidenced, Core Knowledge is a sequenced curriculum based on a nationally researched core body of knowledge to provide students the opportunity to meet standards for cultural literacy.
-INVEST COLLEGIATE subscribes to the belief that as a community, we benefit from a shared body of knowledge which forms a framework for understanding, acceptance, and the expansion of learning.
+INVEST COLLEGIATE subscribes to the belief that as a community, we benefit from a shared body of knowledge which forms а framework for understanding, acceptance, and the expansion of learning.
 The Core Knowledge Foundation provides a well-defined training program for educators.
 INVEST COLLEGIATE educators will be provided training in the Core Knowledge curriculum to expand their understanding and improve their delivery of instruction within the classroom and school.
+While the Core Knowledge Curriculum provides a K-8 Course of Study, INVEST COLLEGIATE expects all Collegiate Leaders to have an understanding of the Core Knowledge curriculum and the impact of its implementation future learning and building community.